husseinmaad/phase-0-tracks/web_dev/request_cycle/http_requests.md

 [More Details about GET & POST](http://www.w3schools.com/tags/ref_httpmethods.asp)

 ## What is a cookie (the technical kind, not the delicious kind)?
-How does it relate to HTTP requests?
+How does it relate to

->
+HTTP requests?

+*Cookies*

+> Websites save information about you in cookies (files) on your computer.
+The next time you visit that site, the code will read that file to “remember” you.
+We rely on cookies all the time.
+For example, when you go to a Website and the page remembers your user name and password – that’s made possible by a cookie.

+> There are also cookies that remember more detailed information about you.
+Perhaps your interests, your Web browsing patterns, etc. This means that a site can provide you more targeted content – often in the form of ads.

+*There are types of cookies:*

+* called third-party cookies – that track you from sites you’re not even visiting at the time to gather information about you, which is sometimes sold.

+* Some cookies track you until you close your browser.

+* Other cookies track you until you delete them.

+> In general, cookies can’t harm your computer, but sometimes people are concerned about cookies and their privacy.